16 Things I Wish I Knew After My EDS Diagnosis

 3. EDS can negatively affect your mental health.

-EDS may have already of started to affect your mental health before your diagnosis, but it can be very upsetting if people are not more understanding when you have been diagnosed.
+EDS may have already started to affect your mental health before your diagnosis, but it can be very upsetting if people are not more understanding when you have been diagnosed.
 If you think you’re mentally stable, that is great!
 However, I am not ashamed to admit EDS has played a big part in my mental health.
-I was unable to do the things I previously loved, had to find new hobbies, new ways of doing things and it really has affected my confidence nearly beyond repair.
+I was unable to do the things I previously loved, had to find new hobbies and new ways of doing things, and it really has affected my confidence, nearly beyond repair.
 I attend free psychiatrist counseling for my EDS at Royal National Orthopedic Hospital.
 If you feel like you could do with some more support, it may be worth asking if this option is available at a hospital near you.